serhaturtis/ES-SOM_F1C/README.md

 <!-- WHAT -->
 ## What?

 This is a linux capable system-on-module board made with Allwinner F1C processor.
-It has 16MB NOR and 128MB NAND flash on board.
+It can hold SPI flash memory (like 16MB NOR or 128MB NAND) on board.

 ## Why?